dswdejonge/TripleD/README.md

 # Add extra data to the intial database (taxonomy, water depths
 # from bathymetry, track lengths from coordinates and ticks,
-# AFDW using conversion data)
+# bearings, and ash-free dry weight using conversion data)
 complete_database()

 # Finalize database, by aggregating data, selecting relevant columns, and
 # calculating final densities and biomass per sampling station.
 finalize_database()

-# Load the final database and view within Rstudio
+# There is a database with density and biomass data
+# per taxon per station.
 load("database.rda")

-View(database)
-# or
-head(database)
+# View definition of each database column.
+att_database

-# Extract a community matrix for ecological analysis
+# Extract a community matrix for ecological analysis,
-# e.g. Ash-Free Dry Weight per m2 for all species
+# e.g. Ash-Free Dry Weight per m2 for all species.
 CM <- get_community_matrix(database, "species", "Biomass_g_per_m2")

+# There is also a database with individual size measurements
+# and weights per taxon.
+load("database_individuals.rda")

+# View definition of each database_individuals column.
+att_database_individuals
 ```

 ## Cheat sheet